votingworks/vxsuite/libs/cvr-fixture-generator/README.md

   For example, the number of undervotes and overvotes for ballot measure contests is extremely high.
 - BMD ballots are not represented in the exports, only HMPB ballots.
+- Ballot images do not have any real marks on them, they are only blank ballots.
+- Ballot images are shared between different ballots of the same style and precinct since they are all identically blank.
+This is on purpose, to reduce the size of the fixture.
+This could be changed if it is deemed a limitation.